t-neumann/slamdunk/doc/source/Alleyoop.rst

 Parameter  Required  Description
 =========  ========  =====================================================================================================================================================================
 **-h**               Prints the help.
-**-o**     x         The output directory where all output files of this dunk will be placed.
+**-o**     x         The output directory where all output files of this tool will be placed.
 **-r**     x         The reference fasta file.
 **-mq**              Minimum base quality for T->C conversions to be counted (default: 0).
 **-t**               The number of threads to use.
 All tools run single-threaded, so it is recommended to use as many threads as available samples.